Who said the electric violin doesn’t have a soul ?

-Do you play a bowed instrument amplified?
-Let me guess: you’ve had to face the choice between a nice sound, without effects but with feedback – or a poor sound, with or without effects, but no feedback.
+Do you play a bowed string instrument?
+Do you play amplified?
+Then you have the choice between a decent sound without effects but with feedback, or a mediocre sound with effects but no feedback.

-The hollow body also allows for a variety of percussive effects impossible to obtain with a solid body.
+The resonating body also makes a whole range of percussive effects possible that are impossible to obtain from a solid-body instrument.